seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 dangerous action can peep out his head but I am
 thrust upon it: well, I cannot last ever: but it
 was alway yet the trick of our English nation, if
 they have a good thing, to make it too common.
-If
-ye will needs say I am an old man, you should give
-me rest.
 I would to God my name were not so
 terrible to the enemy as it is: I were better to be
 eaten to death with a rust than to be scoured to
 nothing with perpetual motion.